-We expect that our existing cash and cash equivalents and the proceeds of this offering will enable us to fund our operating expenses into the second half of 2020.
+We expect that our existing cash and cash equivalents and the proceeds of this offering will enable us to fund our operating expenses into

+.
 We may need to obtain substantial additional funding in connection with our research and development activities and any continuing operations thereafter.
 If we are unable to raise capital when needed or on favorable terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.